Lennoxtown training centre: Official opening

-The centre was officially opened on 9 October 2007 by Celtic chairman Brian Quinn at a ceremony where he was joined by Chief executive Peter Lawwell, then Celtic manager Gordon Strachan and then Celtic captain Stephen McManus.
+The centre was officially opened on 9 October 2007 by Celtic chairman Brian Quinn at a ceremony where he was joined by Chief executive Peter Lawwell, then-Celtic manager Gordon Strachan and then Celtic captain Stephen McManus.

-Chairman Brian Quinn added "When people come and see the facilities they'll see what I think we are, which is a major European club".

-At the opening of the centre Peter Lawwell stated that Celtic "now have a foundation and infrastructure that should take us forward." and that Celtic can "now demonstrate a world-class training centre on top of a world-class stadium, for what I believe is a world-class club.
-It’s fitting for a club of this stature".

 Facilities

 £8 million was spent on the construction.
 Indoor facilities include an indoor training hall, a fitness centre with gym and fitness suite, physio and medical facilities, sauna and steam room and hydrotherapy pool, Sports science/sports development facility, changing facilities, classroom/education facilities, football administration offices, media facilities, kit room, laundry and Groundsman's compound.

 Outdoor facilities include three full-sized UEFA standard natural grass training and match pitches, with undersoil heating to the main pitch, an artificial grass pitch and an additional goalkeeping training area.

 The Lennoxtown complex is just over 4 miles from Rangers Training Centre, also in East Dunbartonshire (as the crow flies).
 Coincidentally, this is almost exactly the same as the distance across the city of Glasgow between the two clubs' main stadia.